avengers-p7/Avengers_P7_Documents/Application_CI/Design/UnitTesting.md

 # General Conclusion

 In conclusion, the choice of a unit testing framework depends on specific project needs.
 For traditional Java unit testing, JUnit and TestNG are robust choices.
-Mockito excels in mocking scenarios, while Cucumber and Serenity are ideal for behavior-driven development.
-Geb stands out for web testing.
+Mockito excels in mocking scenarios.
 The best framework is the one that aligns with project goals, team expertise, and testing requirements.

 ***